Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Related Work

-Personalization~\cite{ruiz2023dreambooth,gal2023an,kumari2023multi} in text-to-image generation aims to adapt pre-trained models to capture user-specific concepts.
-This is typically achieved by fine-tuning a diffusion model with a small set of subject images (usually 3–5) and associating them with a unique identifier token (e.g., ``a \textit{sks} person''), enabling the model to synthesize the subject in diverse, unseen contexts while preserving its core visual characteristics.
+Personalization in text-to-image generation adapts pre-trained models to capture user-specific concepts.
+This is typically done by fine-tuning a diffusion model on a small set of subject images (usually 3–5) and linking them to a unique identifier token (e.g., ``a \textit{sks} person''), enabling the model to synthesize the subject in diverse, unseen contexts while preserving its core visual characteristics.

 DreamBooth~\cite{ruiz2023dreambooth} and Textual Inversion~\cite{gal2023an} are two representative approaches.
 DreamBooth fine-tunes the entire model using a few subject images and an identifier token, allowing for high-fidelity generation in novel scenes, but at the cost of increased computational overhead and potential degradation of the model’s general knowledge.
 In contrast, Textual Inversion preserves the model weights and instead learns a new word embedding to represent the subject.
 While more efficient, it struggles with expressiveness, particularly for complex visual concepts.
 Building on these methods, subsequent work such as Custom-Diffusion~\cite{kumari2023multi} explores hybrid and more efficient personalization strategies.